Help your potential matches find common interests.

 adulthood, but working to remedy that, especially the classics.

 Around the age of 13 I flicked through Lady Chatterley's Lover, for

 the naughty bits obviously, but ended up reading the whole thing.

-to get around to it for years, catching the end of a radio
+Terry Pratchett just yesterday, catching the end of a radio

-adaptation convinced me to finally do so.
+adaptation convinced me to finally do so!

 A new section!
 I recently read my first comic book in about 20